tigerbeetle/tigerbeetle/README.md

 We then integrated ProtoBeetle into Mojaloop and our reference minimum deployment cluster of **Mojaloop went from 76 TPS on MySQL to 1757 TPS on ProtoBeetle**.
 A single stateless Mojaloop pod was unable to saturate ProtoBeetle.
 Most of the throughput was spent converting Mojaloop's individual HTTP requests into TCP batches.

-**TigerBeetle is now under active development** in C/Zig and this README is intended as a design document showing our design decisions in terms of performance and safety, and where we want to go in terms of accounting features.
+**TigerBeetle is now under active development** in C/Zig and this README is intended as a design document showing our design decisions regarding performance and safety, and where we want to go regarding accounting features.

 ## Performance

-TigerBeetle provides more performance than a general-purpose relational such as MySQL or an in-memory database such as Redis:
+TigerBeetle provides more performance than a general-purpose relational database such as MySQL or an in-memory database such as Redis:

 * TigerBeetle **supports batching by design**.
-You can batch all prepares and commits you receive in a 50ms window and then send them all in a single network query to the database.
+You can batch all the prepares you receive in a 50ms window and then send them all in a single network query to the database.
 This enables low-overhead networking, large sequential disk write patterns and amortized fsync across hundreds and thousands of transfers.

 * TigerBeetle **performs all balance tracking logic in the database**.
 This is a paradigm shift where we move the code to the data, not the data to the code, and eliminates the need for complex caching logic outside the database.
 You can keep your application layer simple, and completely stateless.

 * TigerBeetle **masks transient gray failure performance problems**.
-For example, if a disk write that typically takes 4ms suddenly starts taking 4 seconds because the disk is slowly failing, TigerBeetle will mask the gray failure automatically without the user seeing any 4 second latency spike.
-This is a relatively new performance technique known as "tail tolerance" in the literature and something not yet provided by many existing databases.
+For example, if a disk write that typically takes 4ms suddenly starts taking 4 seconds because the disk is slowly failing, TigerBeetle will use redundancy to mask the gray failure automatically without the user seeing any 4 second latency spike.
+This is a relatively new performance technique known as "tail tolerance" in the literature and something not yet provided by most existing databases.

 > "The major availability breakdowns and performance anomalies we see in cloud environments tend to be caused by subtle underlying faults, i.e. gray failure (slowly failing hardware) rather than fail-stop failure."